lhao03/lhao03.github.io/content/about/_index.md

 - 📄 trying to read one scientific paper or part of a book each week.
 See my progress [here](https://band-atlasaurus-b04.notion.site/f8c41002423146dc85fce8ee1a0fa16a?v=251a6c93cade42cc8536c68ac46f8e7f)

 ## Previously I've...
-- 🪐 lead marketing and development for [StarHacks II](https://www.starhacks.tech/), a gender minority hackathon that had over 800+ participants and included speakers like Telle Whitney.
+- 🪐 lead marketing and development for [StarHacks II](https://www.starhacks.tech/), a gender minority focussed hackathon that had over 800+ participants and included speakers like Telle Whitney.
+- 👋🏻 TAed some courses.
 - 💻 helped design and implement a developer tool to interact with Microsoft Graph at [Microsoft Garage](https://www.microsoft.com/en-us/garage/about/)
 - 🏥 built a [natural language processing pipeline](https://www.medrxiv.org/content/10.1101/2021.05.04.21256134v1") the [PROOF Centre](https://www.proofcentre.ca/)
 - 💁🏻‍♀️  led some [technical workshops](/experience)